This guide will teach you to be as tech-savvy as your students.

 Google Moderator allows you to create a series of discussions, and have people submit questions, ideas or suggestions, then vote on various ideas.

 Tip #26 – Use Moderator to encourage students to think about their daily lessons and read each other’s thoughts on the material.
 Then have them vote on the best responses, and continue the conversation in class.

 Social media, online games and the internet dominate student lives outside the classroom.
-Google Apps for Education allows you to bring that environment into the classroom and make the students’ educational experience more relevant and better mirror their day-to-day lives.
+G Suite for Education allows you to bring that environment into the classroom and make the students’ educational experience more relevant and better mirror their day-to-day lives.
 It’s a giant leap forward for those who choose to take advantage.
 Go for it and good luck!